MewsSystems/gitbook-connector-api/operations/enterprises.md

 | --- | --- | --- | --- |
 | `FloorNumber` | string | required | Number of the floor the space is on |

-## Update resource
+## Update resources

-Updates resource.
+Updates resources.

 ### Request